 - Big Bus Tours begin at 98 E Upper Wacker Drive but may be boarded all throughout the day at any of 13 other stops.

 - The company has a free app that can be downloaded to view timetables, stop locations and even things to do.
 The best feature of the app is the live location updates on a map.

-- Visitors who don’t choose to use the app may take a free map at the beginning of the route in order to plan out their stops.
+- Visitors who don’t choose to use the app may take a free map at the beginning of the route in order to plan out stops.

 - Child rate tickets may be purchased for children from ages 5 to 15.
 Children under the age of five may travel free of charge, when accompanied by an adult.